Language

 What counts as age verification software?

-Age verification software means tools that help businesses decide whether a user meets a required age threshold.
+Age verification software refers to tools that help businesses determine whether a user meets a required age threshold.
 The key distinction is the source of confidence:

 • Document-based age verification provides stronger evidence because it relies on an official government-issued ID.
 However, it may add more friction than a selfie-based check.

-• Age estimation provides a lower-friction assessment by estimating likely age from a face image or video.
-However, it doesn’t confirm legal identity or exact date of birth.
+• Age estimation provides a lower-friction assessment by estimating likely age from a selfie photo or video.
+However, it doesn’t confirm legal identity or the exact date of birth.

 Best age verification software: quick comparison